RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.2_installing.md

 istio-operator-xxxxxxxxx-xxxxx   1/1   Running   0     17s
 ```

-Once the operator is running, install the Istio control plane in its own namespace `istio-system`:
+Once the operator is running, install the Istio control plane in its own namespace 'istio-system':

 ```
 oc new-project istio-system